Apatani language: Writing system

-Like most endangered oral languages, Apatani did not have a standardized orthography, until recently, and there was some debate among the Apatanis on which script should be used to transcribe it.
+Like many endangered languages, Apatani did not have a standardized orthography until recently, and there was some debate among the Apatanis on which script should be used to transcribe it.
 In view of this, Tanw Supuñ Dukuñ, the apex Tanii organization, recommended the constitution of the Apatani Language Development Committee (ALDC).
 The Apatani Cultural and Literary Society (ACLS) constituted the ALDC to recommend a writing system of the language.
 A year-long discussion and study by ALDC resulted in the recommendation of an alphabet based on Roman script.
 The recommendation was accepted by the ACLS and the administrative approval for its use was given by the Tanw Supuñ Dukuñ, or the Apatani Apex Council.